 At the start of the anime, Ganta Igarashi and his classmates are about to take a field trip to Deadman Wonderland, an amusement park where convicts stage dangerous stunts for entertainment.
 Sounds fun, right?

 This plan suddenly changes when a man covered in blood appears in the classroom.
-The Red Man kills the entire class except for Ganta.
-As a result, the police pin Ganta as the main suspect, and he’s sentenced to life in prison at Deadman Wonderland.
+The Red Man eliminates the entire class except for Ganta.
+As a result, the police pin Ganta as the main suspect and he’s sentenced to life in prison at Deadman Wonderland.

 The prison outfits Ganta with a collar that injects poison into his body.
 The only way to rid himself of the poison is with an antidote that’s purchased with Cast Points, which he must earn by partcipating in the prison’s sick games.

 Corpse Party: Tortured Souls is a fairly short anime of only four episodes.
-It’s based on the popular video game, Corpse Party and tells the story of a very haunted high school.
+It’s based on the popular video game, Corpse Party, and tells the story of a haunted high school.